xAlexV/mvx-winter-coding-challenge-2024/smart-contract/citizen-nft-minting-sc-info.md

 ---

-## Workflow
+## Example Workflows

 ### 1. Minting a "CITIZEN" NFT
-- Users call the `request_mint_citizen` endpoint and send:
+- A user calls `request_mint_citizen` and sends:
   - `10 WOOD` tokens.
   - `15 FOOD` tokens.
-- The contract validates the tokens and burns them.
+- The contract validates the tokens, burns them, and records the request timestamp.
-- A mint request is recorded with the current timestamp.
-- Emits a `mint_request_event`.

-### 2. Claiming the "CITIZEN" NFT
-- After 1 hour, users call the `claim_citizen` endpoint.
+- After 1 hour, the user calls `claim_citizen`.
-- The contract checks:
-  - If the mint request exists.
-  - If the 1-hour waiting period has passed.
-- The "CITIZEN" NFT is issued and transferred to the user's address.
+- The contract issues the "CITIZEN" NFT to the user.
-- Emits a `claim_event`.

-### 3. Upgrading to a "SOLDIER" NFT
+### 2. Upgrading a "CITIZEN" to a "SOLDIER"
-- Users call the `request_upgrade_to_soldier` endpoint with:
+- A user calls `request_upgrade_to_soldier` with:
   - `5 GOLD` tokens.
   - `5 ORE` tokens.
-- The contract validates the tokens and burns them.
-- An upgrade request is recorded with the current timestamp.
-- Emits an `upgrade_request_event`.

-### 4. Claiming the "SOLDIER" Upgrade
-- After 1 hour, users call the `claim_soldier` endpoint, providing the nonce of the "CITIZEN" NFT to be upgraded.
+  - The nonce of their "CITIZEN" NFT.
-- The contract checks:
-  - If the upgrade request exists.
-  - If the 1-hour waiting period has passed.
-- The "CITIZEN" NFT attributes are updated to reflect the "SOLDIER" status.
-- Emits a `claim_event`.

----

-## Example

-### 1. Minting a "CITIZEN" NFT
-- A user requests to mint a "CITIZEN" NFT by sending `10 WOOD` and `15 FOOD` tokens.
 - The contract validates the tokens, burns them, and records the request timestamp.
-- After 1 hour, the user calls `claim_citizen`.
-- The contract issues the "CITIZEN" NFT to the user.

-### 2. Upgrading to a "SOLDIER"
-- A user requests an upgrade by sending `5 GOLD` and `5 ORE` tokens, along with the nonce of their "CITIZEN" NFT.
-- The contract validates the tokens, burns them, and records the upgrade request timestamp.
-- After 1 hour, the user calls `claim_soldier` with the nonce of their "CITIZEN" NFT.
+- After 1 hour, the user calls `claim_soldier` with the "CITIZEN" NFT nonce.
 - The contract updates the NFT attributes to reflect the "SOLDIER" status.

+### 3. Enhancing a "SOLDIER" with a "SHIELD"
+- A user calls `upgrade_soldier_with_shield` with:
+  - The "SOLDIER" NFT token ID and nonce.
+  - The "SHIELD" NFT token ID and nonce.
+- The contract validates the NFTs and burns the "SHIELD".
+- The "SOLDIER" NFT attributes are updated to include `defense:+1`.

 ---

 ## Design Considerations

 ### 1. Resource Validation
-- The contract ensures only tokens with the correct prefixes are accepted for minting and upgrading.
+- The contract ensures only tokens with valid prefixes are accepted for minting and upgrading.

 ### 2. Timing Logic
-- A 1-hour waiting period is enforced for both minting and upgrading to simulate real-world delays.
+- Enforces a 1-hour waiting period for both minting and upgrading operations.

-### 3. NFT Attribute Update
+### 3. Dynamic Attribute Updates
-- The NFT's dynamic attributes are updated using the MultiversX `nft_update_attributes` functionality to reflect the upgraded status.
+- The NFT's attributes are dynamically updated using the MultiversX `nft_update_attributes` functionality.

 ### 4. Extendability
-- Additional character upgrades can be added with different resource requirements and waiting periods.
+- The contract can be extended to include additional characters, tools, or enhancements.

 ---

-This smart contract provides a secure and extensible system for minting and upgrading character NFTs through resource burning and dynamic NFT attribute updates.
+This smart contract provides a secure and extensible system for minting, upgrading, and enhancing NFTs through resource burning and dynamic NFT attribute updates.